-The shoulder is a delicate ball-and-socket joint that is highly susceptible to damage, especially during a vehicle collision.
-While some discomfort is to be expected after a crash, severe shoulder pain may be a sign of serious injury.
 Common shoulder injuries, like a torn rotator cuff or shoulder dislocation, may cause pain symptoms up to 12 months after the accident.

-The only method to safely stop shoulder pain after a car accident is to visit a doctor for an accurate diagnosis and treatment plan.
+The only method to safely stop shoulder pain after a car accident is to visit a doctor for an accurate diagnosis and medical treatment plan.
 Treatment for a shoulder injury may last six to 12 weeks and could involve surgery, anti-inflammatory medication, and physical therapy.
 Treatment may incur steep medical bills over time, which is why legal help can be so beneficial.